JulienHe/GANS/README.md

 ```
 You can see the local development on [http://localhost:3000/](http://localhost:3000/)

+## Next-routes

+GANS is using [next-routes](https://github.com/fridays/next-routes) to manage routing for the project.
+You can manage your routes inside `routes.js` file.
+Check Next-routes documentation for usage.

 ## Deploy to Firebase

 You will need to connect the project to your Firebase project.
 Edit the name in .firebaserc or run `firebase init` and choose not to override any files.